 Fear

-When faced with a loss of control or confronted with something you don’t understand, you feel fear.
+When faced with losing control or confronted with something you don’t understand, you feel fear.
 You may feel helpless (often from a sense of danger) and unable to protect yourself, a loved one, or something you care about (even a value or ideal).

 Surprise